 Welcome to the Office of Student Creative Activity and Research (OSCAR) webpage.
 The links listed in the column on the left contain information about undergraduate research opportunities at Fredonia, as well as information relevant to students and faculty mentors interested in undergraduate research.

-Click HERE to see what presentations will take place on Thursday, April 27th at the 2017 Student Research and Creativity Exposition!
+Click HERE to see what presentations took place on Thursday, April 27th at the 2017 Student Research and Creativity Exposition!

 The mission of the Office of Student Creative Activity and Research is to promote and support student scholarly activity and creative work across the Fredonia campus.
 Such an endeavor is integral to the teaching and learning experience.
 It provides an opportunity for students to become closely affiliated with a faculty mentor and to develop skills and knowledge that will benefit them in the future.
 Clearly, both students and faculty benefit from such activity, and therefore it is important that the institution make a concerted effort to promote such collaborations